temporalio/sdk-go/README.md

 * Don’t use any synchronization primitives as they can cause blockage and there is no possibility of races when running under dispatcher.
 * Don’t change workflow code when there are open workflows using it.
 Cadence is going to provide versioning mechanism to deal with deploying code changes without breaking existing workflows.
 * Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for that.
-* Don’t access configuration APIs directly from workflow as change in configuration affects workflow execution path.
+* Don’t access configuration APIs directly from a workflow as changes in configuration will affect the workflow execution path.
 Either return configuration from an activity or use `cadence.SideEffect` to load it.

 In order to make the workflow visible to the worker process hosting it, the workflow needs to be registered via a call to **cadence.RegisterWorkflow**.